Accelerating Graph-based Tracking Tasks with Symbolic Regression: Results

+The $p_T$ resolution studies, shown at the bottom of Tab.~\ref{tab:metrics}, indicate similar performances across the models.
+We acknowledge certain limitations in the approach used to obtain these values, including the flexibility in choosing the $p_T$ binning, low statistics in the high-energy range, and the Gaussian fit's inadequacy in modelling the one-sided tails present in high $p_T$ regions.
+Despite these limitations, we believe the current approach is sufficient for the proof-of-concept demonstrated here.

+Future work will focus on refining these methods, incorporating hit position uncertainties into the fit to extract more precise uncertainties on all fitted parameters.
+This will provide a more robust evaluation of tracking performance.

-A possible application of the proposed network is to cut away background hits to reduce the combinatorics of the tracking problem significantly.
-This benefit can be quantified by counting the number of constructed triplets after hit filtering with the different models.\\ To give a rough estimate, an ideal selection retaining only 8 signal hits would lead to 56 triplets.
-For the full GNN, SR~1 and SR~2, we count on average around 100 triplets, while for SR~3, the average triplet number is close to 1000.
-These numbers must be compared to the average triplet count obtained without any filtering, which is around 13000.
-This demonstrates that even a limited background rejection (around 70\% for the SR~3 case) can grant more than a factor of 10 timing improvement for triplet processing.
-Such a conclusion will be considered for future studies, optimizing the network to prioritise signal efficiency over background rejection.
+A potential application of the proposed network lies in its ability to eliminate background hits, significantly reducing the combinatorics involved in the tracking problem.
+The benefit of this can be measured by counting the number of triplets constructed after hit filtering for different models.

+For a rough estimate, an ideal hit selection with only eight signal hits would construct 56 triplets.
+In the case of the full GNN, SR~1 and SR~2, we observe an average of approximately 100 triplets, while for SR~3, the average jumps to around 1000 triplets.
+Without any filtering, the number of triplets reaches approximately 13,000.
+This demonstrates that even with limited background rejection - about 70\% for the SR~3 - there is still more than a factor of 10 reduction in triplet processing time.

+This outcome highlights the trade-off between signal efficiency and background rejection and will be considered in future studies aimed at optimizing the network's performance, potentially prioritizing higher signal efficiency over stringent background rejection.